psrebniak/saltstack-docker-playground/Readme.md

 ## directory structure
 - data/master.conf - master configuration file - just type there your changes to master file
+- data/minion.conf - minion configuration file - just type there your changes to minion file
 - data/pillar - will be mounted as /srv/pillar
 - data/salt - will be mounted as /srv/salt
 - data/formulas - will be mounted as /srv/formulas